 Most people buying an infrared sauna for the first time get it wrong — not the brand, but the category.
 They compare screen temperatures, wood types, and wattage without asking the one question that actually matters: will this unit produce a measurable physiological response, consistently, over months of regular use?

-We tested eight units across six weeks to find out which ones actually deliver.
+We tested seven units across six weeks to find out which ones actually deliver.
 These are the ones that earned a place in the routine — and why.

 BEST FOR SMALL SPACES: HigherDOSE Infrared Sauna Blanket